Last updated on June 4, 2026

 Bonders' Enclave

 Paying 3 mana to draw a card isnโ€™t the worst, except you have to have big creatures in play.
-Expect to see Bonders' Enclave played in decks aiming for aggression and big creatures.
+Expect to see Bonders' Enclave played in decks aiming for aggression and large bodies.

 City of Brass